Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 And it makes sense.
 At the time of its release, The Air Line Pilot's Association issued a statement understanding the importance of entertainment but making it clear that it was impossible for an alcoholic like Denzel Washington's character to really be a pilot.
 Apparently not only is it mentally impossible, but constant regulations and testing would almost immediately detect a problem of addiction.

 That speaks even better about what director Robert Zemeckis, screenwriter John Gatins and Denzel Washington did.

 Not everything is wonderful in Flight.
-Robert Zemeckis makes constant religious parallels, flirting with the idea that everything has been an "act of God".
-Nothing against spirituality, but that makes the main focus to lose a bit of power.
+Robert Zemeckis makes constant religious parallels, flirting with the idea that everything has been an "act of God."
+Nothing against spirituality, but that makes the main focus lose a bit of power.

 The outcome has the exact, typical Zemeckis dose of effectiveness and corniness.
 When the investigation shows that only two crew members (including Whip) could have ingested alcohol during the flight, Whip is unable to blame and stain the image of Katerina.
 According to him, by having covered his possible amount of "lies" in his life, Whip accepts his responsibility and therefore, his alcoholism.

 It's a somewhat naive outcome of a cautionary tale, but necessary to close this engaging story in a constructive way.